mstksg/inCode/copy/entries/control-intro.md

 to ever move anywhere --- Perhaps the proper non-jittering motor speed is the same speed that would take an hour to move up one story!
 Not acceptable!

 You either jitter, or you take too long to move anywhere.
-Your motor speed can't have both!
+Whatever motor speed you choose can't give you both.

 Furthermore, here we assume that our motor can instantaneously react to the changes in the red/blue/green lights.
-However, real-life motors can't simply change their direction immediately.
+However, real-world motors can't simply change their direction immediately.
 Have you ever tried getting a car going 60 mph forwards to move 60 mph backwards instantly?